ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 }
 ```

+The Connector SDK will provide Go types and functions to work with schemas, i.e.
+a connector developer won't work with Protobuf directly.

 ### Schema storage

 The schemas are stored in Conduit's database.
+Based on the current requirements,
-Currently, there's no need to use
-an external service.
+there's no need to use an external service.

-### Schema operations
+### Schema service

-Source connectors need a way to register a schema, and destination connectors
-need a way to fetch a schema.
-Regardless of which schema registry is used (an
-internal one in Conduit or an external service), the access should be abstracted
-away and should go through Conduit.
-With that, we have the following
-implementation options:
+The following section discusses the implementation of a schema service in Conduit.

+#### Schema service interface

+This section discusses the schema service's interface.

-#### Option 1: Stream of commands and responses
+##### Option 1: Stream of commands and responses

 This pattern is used in WASM processors.
 A server (in this case: Conduit)
 listens to commands (in this case: via a bidirectional gRPC stream).
 A client (